Bolton Landing, New York

 Bolton Landing is a hamlet and census-designated places in the town of Bolton in Warren County, New York.
 It is located on Lake George in the Adirondack Mountains.
 It is a common tourist destination and the closest town to the State Park lands and islands of the Lake George Narrows.
 The hamlet's most notable structure is The Sagamore Hotel, a renovated Victorian-era hotel.
+The population at the time of the 2020 Census was 518.